Posted on February 12 2020

 Love Your Locks With The Right Hair Care For Swimmers

 Don’t let dry, brittle swimmers’ hair keep you from loving your locks!
-Follow our 10 tips for hair care for swimmers, and keep Swim & Sport Shampoo and Swim & Sport Conditioner in your shower, gym bag, and beach bag.
+Follow our 15 tips for hair care for swimmers, and keep Swim & Sport Citrus Mint Shampoo & Wash and Swim & Sport Citrus Mint Conditioner in your shower, gym bag, and beach bag.